isabella232/kubernetes-operator/docs/Storage-provisioning.md

 description: Storage Provisioning
 ---

-You need to set up [storage classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) to use persistent storage external to the containers.
-These storage classes are used for dynamically provisioning the persistent storage demanded by users in aerospike CR configuration.
-Persistent storage on the pods will use these storage class provisioners to provision storage.
+In order to use persistent storage external to the pods, you need to set up storage classes.
+Storage classes are used to dynamically provision the persistent storage required by users in the Aerospike CR configuration.

-The storage configuration depends on the environment the Kubernetes cluster is deployed.
-For e.g. different cloud providers supply their own implementations of storage provisioners that dynamically create and attach storage devices to the containers.
+The specific storage configuration depends on the environment in which you deploy your Kubernetes cluster.
+Each cloud provider has their own way to set up storage provisioners which dynamically create and attach storage devices to the containers.

-Before deploying an Aerospike cluster that uses persistent storage, you need to create a **storage-class.yaml**  file, that defines the storage classes and then apply them onto the Kubernetes cluster.
+To deploy an Aerospike cluster with persistent storage, create a **storage-class.yaml** file.
+Add the storage class configurations to this file, then use kubectl to apply these changes to the cluster.

-## Google cloud storage classes
+## Google Cloud

-The following **storage-class.yaml** file uses the Google Cloud GCE provisioner to create a storage class called **ssd**.
+The following **storage-class.yaml** file uses the GCE provisioner to create a storage class called **ssd**.

 ```yaml
 apiVersion: storage.k8s.io/v1